sarojgharat/email-automation-hitl-aistudio/README.md

 ### Prerequisites

-You need a modern web browser.
-The project uses an `importmap` in `index.html` to load dependencies from a CDN, so no local `npm install` is required for the libraries.
+You need to have Node.js and npm installed on your machine.

 ### Setup Instructions